 Berlin is big, and whilst the public transport system is world-class, it makes sense to stay somewhere centrally located in order to avoid traveling long distances.
 By doing so, you’ll be able to minimize travel time and maximize the time you’ll have available to explore this magnificent city.

-Our Favorite Hostel – Grand Hostel Berlin
+My Favorite Hostel – Grand Hostel Berlin

 - Right in the heart of the city, probably the best location out of all the hostels in Berlin.